LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Introduction

 \section{Introduction}

-In recent years, Multi-modal Large Language Models (MLLMs) \cite{bai2025qwen2, wang2025internvl3, hurst2024gpt, comanici2025gemini} have made significant progress in visual-language understanding \cite{gao2026tpru, li2025llava, wang2026explore}.
-The prevailing paradigm, ``Thinking about Images,'' \cite{li2024surveying} encodes images into static visual tokens and applies language-based reasoning mechanisms such as Chain-of-Thought \cite{wei2022chain}.
-However, this paradigm relies on a single-pass visual encoding process in which images are uniformly resized or cropped to fixed resolutions before reasoning.
-As a result, the model cannot selectively acquire high-resolution visual evidence when fine-grained details are required, leading to performance degradation on tasks involving tiny targets or subtle visual cues \cite{li2025perception}.
-To address this limitation, a new paradigm termed ``Thinking with Images''~\cite{OpenAI2025Thinking} has emerged, which equips models with active perception capabilities for acquiring additional visual evidence during reasoning.
-Instead of relying solely on static visual representations, models can dynamically zoom, crop, or scan image regions to obtain informative local observations and integrate them with the global visual context.
-Such fusion of global context and local visual evidence enables the model to better capture fine-grained visual details that are difficult to perceive from a single-pass image encoding.
-This capability has been demonstrated by several training-based approaches such as DeepEyes \cite{zheng2025deepeyes} and V-Star \cite{hosseini2024vstartrainingverifiersselftaught}.
-However, these training-based approaches require extensive computational resources and task-specific data, motivating the exploration of training-free alternatives \cite{kim2025training, lee2025training} that enable dynamic fusion of global context and local visual evidence at inference time.
+In recent years, Multimodal Large Language Models (MLLMs) \cite{bai2025qwen2, wang2025internvl3, hurst2024gpt, comanici2025gemini} have made significant progress in visual-language understanding \cite{gao2026tpru, li2025llava, wang2026explore,tang2026video}.
+The prevailing paradigm, ``Thinking about Images,'' encodes images into static visual features and then applies language-based reasoning mechanisms such as Chain-of-Thought \cite{li2024surveying,wei2022chain}.
+However, this passive paradigm limits adaptive visual acquisition, as inputs are uniformly resized, cropped, or tiled into fixed visual tokens, producing static representations that cannot recover fine-grained details or adjust focus according to reasoning demands.
+As a result, performance often degrades on tasks involving tiny targets, subtle attributes, or high-resolution scenes \cite{li2025perception,wang2026divico}.

+To address this limitation, a new paradigm termed ``Thinking with Images''~\cite{OpenAI2025Thinking} has emerged, empowering models with active perception capabilities.
+Instead of relying only on a single static encoding, models can dynamically decide when and where to zoom, crop, or scan images in response to the current query \cite{yu2025heurvidqa,zhao2026videoexpert}.
+This capability has been demonstrated by training-based approaches such as DeepEyes \cite{zheng2025deepeyes} and V-Star \cite{hosseini2024vstartrainingverifiersselftaught}.
+However, these methods require extensive computational resources and task-specific training data, motivating the exploration of training-free alternatives \cite{kim2025training, lee2025training} that enable adaptive visual reasoning at inference time.